What can a computer science degree do for you?

 - In Software Engineering—a class you won’t even find at other small colleges—your professor gives you performance evaluations, rather than exams.
 That’s how it’s done in the real world.

-- Before you earn your degree, you’ll become proficient in at least three programming languages (C++, Java and Python), and can take a two-semester sequence in software engineering.
+- Before you earn your degree, you’ll become proficient in several programming languages, including C++ and Python, and can take a two-semester sequence in software engineering.
 And you’ll develop computer applications that real people can use.

 - You’ll be proficient in technical writing at a level that industry is looking for, making you a stronger candidate for a job or grad school.